lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

 * Create a part instance that can be meshed.
 See the `Abaqus Assembly Definition`_ documentation :cite:`ABAQUS` for more information about defining parts, part instances, and assemblies.
-* Seed the part using the ``--global-seed`` command line argument value to define the global meshing size
+* Seed the part using the ``--global-seed`` command-line argument value to define the global meshing size
 * Mesh the part
 * Assign an element type to the part.
 See the `Abaqus Elements Guide`_ :cite:`ABAQUS` for more information about defining element types.